INDITEX-UDC CHAIR OF SUSTAINABILITY

-Universities, as institutions committed to social, economic, and cultural progress, naturally cannot ignore this trend.
-That is why in 2010 Inditex and the University of A Coruña (UDC) entered into a collaboration agreement whereby both institutions undertook to implement a Corporate Social Responsibility model at UDC, committing to launching initiatives designed to improve the strategy of UDC in the field of CSR and to bring this issue closer to the university students, faculty and staff and to the society at large, through lifelong learning, applied research, and the effective implementation of that research.
+Universities, as institutions committed to social, economic, and cultural progress, naturally cannot ignore the sustainable development of societies and the social responsibility of organizations.
+That is why in 2010 Inditex and the University of A Coruña (UDC) entered into a collaboration agreement whereby both institutions undertook to implement a Corporate Social Responsibility model at UDC, committing to launching initiatives designed to improve the strategy of UDC in the fields of sustainability and CSR and to bring this issue closer to the university students, faculty and staff and to the society at large, through training, applied research, and the effective transfer and implementation of the results.